EffectOrientedProgramming/book/Chapters/06_Failure.md

     printLine(result).run
 ```

-Since the new `temperatureAppComplete` can no longer fail, there are no failures to "catch".
+Since the new `temperatureAppComplete` can no longer fail, there are no failures to "catch."
 Trying will result in a compiler error:

 ```scala 3 mdoc:fail